sanjeevkumarray/SketchForge/README.md

 🥷 SketchForge

-SketchForge is a hand-drawn style sketching web app inspired by Excalidraw, built with React and TypeScript.
-It leverages Rough.js to give your drawings a natural, sketchy feel, combining functionality with a creative, interactive experience.
-This side project was designed to deepen my understanding of React, TypeScript, canvas rendering, and interactive user interfaces.
+SketchForge is a modern hand-drawn style sketching web application inspired by Excalidraw.
+Built with React and TypeScript, it combines intuitive functionality with a creative, sketchy aesthetic using Rough.js.
+This project showcases interactive canvas rendering and advanced front-end techniques, offering a smooth and enjoyable drawing experience.

-Note: The app is optimized for desktop; responsiveness is not the focus, as the emphasis was on functionality and learning.

-📦 Technologies
+🛠 Technologies Used

 Frontend: React.js, TypeScript, Vite